 How to Marry a Millionaire was fairly successful for a syndicated show and a second season was ordered.
 Lori Nelson was replaced for the second season.
 Nelson claimed it was because she didn’t like her part.
 Others claimed Nelson was fired because of attitude problems.
 In any event, her character was said to have gotten married to a man who owned a gas station in California.
 Lisa Gaye was added to the cast as Gwen Kirby, newly arrived in Manhattan, who answer a roommate wanted ad and joins the other two girls.

-But it was for long.
+But it wasn't for long.
 Only 13 episodes were ordered for a second season (not unusual for syndicated series in those days).
 There would never be a third season.